grap/odoo-addons-intercompany-trade/intercompany_trade_account/readme/DESCRIPTION.md

 This module implements intercompany trade features for account module.

-## Features

-Confirm an customer account invoice create a supplier account invoice
+* When confirming a supplier (purchase) invoices, check if the related customer invoice (sale) is correct and indentical, regarding amounts.